transdigiware/support/README.md

 # Protips!
 - Press `B` to open the Board from any repo.
 Check out how we're using it to power this repo!
+- Press `D` to open the Burndown Chart.
+- Press `Z` to open your personnal To-Do list.
 - Press `F` to open the Rapid Repo Switcher.